Orange County Dog Bite Lawyers

 Unlike other states, California does not have a one-bite rule, which can shield a dog owner from liability for their pet’s first bite or injury incident.
 Instead, California has a “strict liability” rule in place for dog bites.
 This means that dog owners are automatically liable for damages caused by their pets, whether or not they exercised due care or had prior knowledge of their dog’s aggressive tendencies.

 What if you are bitten by a dog while on private property?
-Whether you are lawfully present or not, you may still be able to file a claim under California’s dog bite laws.
-To have a valid claim, you must prove that your injury resulted directly from the dog bite and not from other actions, such as being jumped on, scratched, or knocked down by the dog.
+To have a valid claim, you need to prove that you were legally on the property and that your injury was directly caused by the dog bite, not by other actions, such as being jumped on, scratched, or knocked down by the dog.

 If the dog’s owner claims that their pet is a “service” or “emotional support” animal, this may not necessarily affect your claim.
 Under California law, even service animals or emotional support dogs are not exempt from liability if they bite someone.
 The owner can still be held accountable for the injuries caused by their dog.